 Run Longer Tempo Runs, and More Training Biohacks

 You will find plenty of running plans depending on the goal you want to achieve, but it is not one size fits all.
-If you are building up your running performance and your overall stamina, or if you are a beginner, you might want to consult with a coach in order to help you a running plan that works for you and will help you achieve your goal.
+If you are building up your running performance and your overall stamina, or if you are a beginner, you might want to consult with a coach to help you with a running plan that works for you and will help you achieve your goal.

 Tempo run pace is running at a pace that is a little bit less than when you are maxing out.
 Runners World has a great tempo training pace calculator to assist you with finding this zone.
 It should be hard enough so that you need to push a bit but still can sustain the effort.
 The idea behind this is that this is the level of effort at which your body clears as much lactate as it produces, which will avoid the fatigue of a long run or the dead-leg feeling.